ivy-llc/ivy/docs/overview/contributing/setting_up.rst

 WSL
 ***

-It is understandable that working with computationally heavy tools like Docker and PyCharm is not always confortable for new developers.
+It is understandable that working with computationally heavy tools like Docker and PyCharm is not always comfortable for new developers.
 By utilizing WSL, you can run a Linux distribution on your Windows machine and in addition, venv is leveraged to create isolated Python environments eliminating the need for a full-fledged containerization solution like Docker, and with VSCode being an appropriate alternative to PyCharm, the steps explained below will help you in setting up a less resource-intensive Ivy environment.